Phillip Darrell Duppa

 Phillip Darrell Duppa (October 9, 1832 – January 30, 1892) was a pioneer in the settlement of Arizona prior to its statehood.

 Life

 Duppa, who called himself Lord Darrell Duppa, was born to English parents in Paris, France, in 1832.
 He attended Cambridge University and learned the classics and five languages.

 He stated that he had been shipwrecked and wandered through South America for some time before he reached North America and Prescott, Arizona, in 1863.
-He told John G. Bourke that he had been born at Marseilles and that his family served in the diplomatic service.
+He told John G. Bourke that he had been born at Marseille and that his family served in the diplomatic service.

 Having made friends with Jack Swilling and realizing the value of land, drilling, and canal building, he moved to the future site of Phoenix, Arizona, with Swilling in 1867.
 Duppa built one of the oldest homes in Phoenix in 1870.
 He later died in Phoenix in 1892, at the age of 59.
 He is buried at the small Pioneer and Military Memorial Park a few blocks from the state Capitol.